cgruver/okd4-upi-lab-setup/docs/pages/Bastion.md

 * A DNS server for the lab ecosystem.
 * Sonatype Nexus for the OKD registry mirror, Maven Artifacts, and Container Images.

 I recommend using a bare-metal host for your Bastion.
 It will also run the load-balancer VM and Bootstrap VM for your cluster.
 I am using a [NUC8i3BEK](https://ark.intel.com/content/www/us/en/ark/products/126149/intel-nuc-kit-nuc8i3bek.html) with 32GB of RAM for my Bastion host.
-The little box with 32GB of RAM is perfect for this purpose, and also very portable for throwing in a bag to take my dev environment with me.
+This little box with 32GB of RAM is perfect for this purpose, and also very portable for throwing in a bag to take my dev environment with me.
 My OpenShift build environment is also installed on the Bastion host.

 You need to start with a minimal CentOS 7 install. (__This tutorial assumes that you are comfortable installing a Linux OS.__)